-Google your address, as your neighbor down the street, may be selling his or her property, and the real estate agent may have all the community information you seek posted online.
-Sometimes, you may find the name of your association listed.
+Google your address as your neighbor down the street may be selling his or her property and the real estate agent may have all the community information you seek posted online.

 Review your property's deed or mortgage.
-These documents will have the name of the subdivision where the property is located.
+These documents will have the legal information of your property, including the name of the subdivision and the association’s name.